1. Define target group

 Send out invitations on time to ensure potential guests have enough time to plan their attendance.
 The framework conditions such as event format, event duration, event date, event location or target group are relevant for the optimal lead time.
 As a guideline, send “Safe the Date” around 4-5 months before the event, sending invitations 2-3 months before the event, reminder emails 1-2 weeks before the event.
 It is best to use a tool such as Oniva, which allows you to schedule shipments.

-8. Mobile optimization
+8. Mobile optimisation

 Make sure that both the invitation and the sign-up option are easy to read on mobile devices, as many people open their emails on their smartphones.
-The same applies here — a simple, mobile-optimized registration process is crucial for a high registration rate.
+The same applies here — a simple, mobile-optimised registration process is crucial for a high registration rate.

 9. Social media integration